berry120/JFizzy/README.md

 ## I don't use a dependency management system!
 Where do I get the jar?

-Never mind 2019, what year is it...
+Never mind 2019, are we in...
 2009?!
-You want a standalone jar, clone it and build it yourself.
+Clone the repo and build it yourself.

 ## Requirements

 JFizzy requires Java 8+.
-As everyone knows, all non-legacy code now uses Java 8, and no-one has yet migrated beyond it.
+As everyone knows, all non-legacy code now uses Java 8, and no-one has yet migrated to Java 9+.

 ## Is this a joke?